"Why's there so much molten lava? Yet so few polygons?"

 Virtually any and all movies produced by The Asylum and Syfy will have this for any of the creatures, the objects and people they encounter and other random stuff.

 The Spy Kids series loves to mess with this, but finds a way to make it all part of the silly fantasy charm.
-Until we get to the third film, at least, and 90% of the action choreography consists of "shove a big object towards the screen to show off those fancy 3D glasses we made everyone wear".
-Things get distracting really fast.
+Until we get to the third film, and 90% of the action choreography consists of "shove a big object towards the screen to show off those fancy 3D glasses we made everyone wear".
+Which makes things get distracting, really fast.

 Films — Animation